ITron-Legends/ITronLegends/README.md

 ### Hi there 👋
+## just building random things from python/html.
+you don't need to know anything about me
 <!--
 **ITronlegendsoffical/ITronlegendsoffical** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.